Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Simulation Study

-We present investigation into the choice of the number of features $|\mathcal{I}|$ included through highest marginal association with the response and the dimension of the sketching matrix $m$ applied to this $|\mathcal{I}|$-dimensional feature vector.
-Figure~\ref{fig:screening_full} illustrates the MSPE values for the swiss roll example with varying numbers of included features.
-Considering the small true dimensions of the swiss roll manifold and the fact that the response is related to $\bx$ only through the manifold in the swiss roll example, the inclusion of more redundant features in the regression leads to a performance loss, as evidenced by the increasing MSPE values.
-However, this decline in performance is more pronounced when the swiss roll is affected by noise with higher variance.
-This aligns with the fact that the accuracy of estimating the regression function depends solely on the intrinsic dimension of the swiss roll and is unaffected by the number of screened features when the features lie on a manifold.
-When the noise variance is low, resulting in features that approximately lie on the swiss roll, the performance does not change significantly with variations in the number of screened features.
+We investigate the impact of the number of predictors $|\mathcal{I}|$ selected based on their marginal association with the response and the sketching matrix dimension $m$ applied to the $|\mathcal{I}|$-dimensional predictor vector.
+Figure~\ref{fig:screening_full} shows MSPE values for the swiss roll example with varying numbers of included predictors $|\mathcal{I}|$.
+Due to the low intrinsic dimensionality of the swiss roll manifold and the response’s dependence solely on the manifold, adding redundant predictors leads to performance degradation, as reflected by increasing MSPE, especially in high-noise settings.
+This confirms that estimating the regression function depends on the manifold’s dimension, not the number of predictors.

-Figure~\ref{fig:sketch_m} illustrates the impact of the sketching dimension $m$ on the performance of SkGP.
-The figure indicates that as the sketching dimension $m$ increases, MSPE decreases up to a certain point, contingent on the sample size and the structure of the manifold, after which it starts increasing again.
-This observation is reasonable as, with a low-dimensional manifold $\mathcal{O}$, increasing the sketching dimension $m$ introduces redundant randomly sketched features to the model, leading to a natural decline in performance.
-In practice, we observed that a sketching dimension of around $m \sim 50$ works well for a diverse range of simulation examples when the intrinsic dimensionality $d$ of the manifold is low.
+Figure~\ref{fig:sketch_m} illustrates the effect of sketching dimension $m$ on SkGP performance.
+As $m$ increases, MSPE decreases until reaching an optimal point, after which performance declines due to the introduction of redundant predictors.
+A sketching dimension of around $m \sim 50$ performs well across various examples with low-dimensional manifolds.

+Figure~\ref{fig:Vary_K} shows that increasing the number of models $K$ reduces prediction variability, especially in high-noise scenarios.
+Stacking over many models increases the likelihood of sampling models with higher predictive accuracy.